Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics

 A Taylor expansion of the coupling function and its derivative yields

 Plugging these expansions into the scalar equation of motion Eq.~\eqref{eq-eomphi} and keeping terms up to $ \mathcal{O}(\epsilon) $, we obtain

-Imposing that the scalar-free solution \( \phi = \phi_\infty \) satisfies the background equation requires $\partial_\phi f(\phi_\infty) = 0$, so that the unperturbed configuration solves the equation at zeroth order.
+Imposing that the constant scalar solution \( \phi = \phi_\infty \) satisfies the background equation, requires $\partial_\phi f(\phi_\infty) = 0$, so that the unperturbed configuration solves the equation at zeroth order.
 At linear order in \( \epsilon \), the perturbation obeys the equation